sk8board/CRServoF_ELRS_for_RP2040_Pico_RP2350_Pico_2/README.md

 NOTE: This project was performed using Visual Studio with Platform IO for Linux.
 If you are using the Windows version, then you will need to [follow these instructions](https://arduino-pico.readthedocs.io/en/latest/platformio.html#important-steps-for-windows-users-before-installing) to get this project to work with Visual Studio/Platform IO for Windows.

 If you don't want to bother with the recommended Windows configuration, then try the dual boot function of Linux Mint MATE.
-I did not like Linux Ubuntu, but I tried Linux Mint MATE and was hooked.
+I did not like Linux Ubuntu, but after I tried Linux Mint MATE, I was hooked.
 [Linux Mint Mate](https://linuxmint-installation-guide.readthedocs.io/en/latest/) is easy and fast.

 ## Scope